hlamotte/decision-tree/README.md

 ## Inputs and outputs
 ### Inputs
-To simplify the problem to the core business logic of a categorical decision tree classifier, we will assume that all categories all encoded as integers then input to the decision tree as a train csv and a test csv.
-The header (feature names) will be omitted from the input and each *row* will contain all the observations for a feature, a column will represent one individual observation.
+To simplify the problem to the core business logic of a categorical decision tree classifier, we will assume that __all categories are encoded as integers__ then input to the decision tree as a train csv and a test csv.
+The __header (feature names) will be omitted from the input__ and each *row* will contain all the observations for a feature, a column will represent one individual observation.
 Note this is rotated 90 degrees from a traditional csv representation.

 Assume training data features contain at least one instance of every class that can exist and that classes are indexed from zero.

-The last row will be assumed to be the outcomes/target variable.
+The last row will be assumed to be the outcomes/target variable in the training dataset.
+There will be one less row in the test dataset as the outcome would be unknown.

-### Outputs
-Prints the predicted classes of the test set to the terminal.

 ## Required data structures
 ### Training and test data structure

 An array of pointers for all features these pointers point to arrays with the value of that feature for each training or test observation.